8 month immersion

 for our individual and family well-being?

-Join us once a month for a hybrid Zoom/In-Person immersion in the magical, mythical, magnificent world of herbs!
-And not just the herbs, but other open-hearted, curious, interesting humans. :) In between there will be fascinating homework and opportunities to study together in smaller groups.
+Join us once a month for an in-person immersion in the magical, mythical, magnificent world of herbs!
+And not just the herbs, but other open-hearted, curious, interesting humans. :)

-This 9-month immersion is limited to 15 participants who will grow in experience and community together.
-Those who complete all 9 classes and homework will receive a Certificate reflecting their hours of study.
+This 8-month immersion is limited to 15 participants who will grow in experience and community together.
+Those who complete all 8 classes and homework will receive a Certificate reflecting their hours of study.
 This is an introductory course for home use and is not part of any accreditation program.
-Sessions will be recorded to access in between classes.

 Space is Limited to 15...